Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ## Adding Editor Modes to Hello World

-Inside the `HelloWorldManager.cs` script, we define two methods which mimic the editor buttons inside of **NetworkManager** during Play mode.
+In the HelloWorld project, you created a **NetworkManager** by adding the pre-created **NetworkManager** component.
+In Play Mode, the NetworkManager shows Editor buttons labeled `Start Host`, `Start Client`, and `Start Server` in its inspector.
+These call the `StartHost`, `StartClient` and `StartServer` methods of the **NetworkManager** respectively, to initiate a networking session.
+Inside the `HelloWorldManager.cs` script, we define two methods which mimic this functionality via UI buttons and status labels.

 <details open>
 <summary>Click to show/hide the Code.